 Developing staff capacity is an ongoing activity that supports employees’ professional goals as well as furthers the organization’s mission.
-It is important to start off right with new employees in order to successfully orientate, train, and retain qualified coalition staff.
+It is important to start off right with new employees in order to successfully orient, train, and retain qualified coalition staff.
 Hiring a new team member means exciting opportunities for the employee as well as new dynamics for the organization.
 This management tip provides some ideas for successfully orienting and training new coalition staff.

 Getting a new staff person off to the right start involves more than just personnel paperwork, showing them the restroom, quick introductions, and wishing them well!
 Of course, you want to make sure new hires feel comfortable, understand their job, and work effectively as soon as possible.
 New hires that are overwhelmed, bored, or left on their own to sink or swim will often be confused, unproductive, and even possibly leave the organization.
 A well-planned orientation will help new staff get up to speed faster and lower turnover rates.